 As the most technical members of the sales team, sales engineers also end up responsible for a long-tail of technical-support tasks.

-They might answer AE’s technical questions in their Slack channel, answer emails forwarded from the customer, create FAQ documents, or provide consultation calls to important clients.
+They might answer AE’s technical questions in their Slack channel, answer emails forwarded from the customer, create FAQ documents, provide consultation calls to important clients, or help put together custom price quotes.

 12 Sales Engineering Best Practices